https://eccoclimate.org/

 Italian English

-Giulia Novati graduated in 2020 in Energy Engineering at Politecnico di Milano with a thesis on the decarbonisation of the Italian industry.
+Giulia graduated in 2020 in Energy Engineering at Politecnico di Milano with a thesis on the decarbonisation of the Italian industry.
 Then she worked at Fondazione Politecnico di Milano as a researcher for various projects related to the energy transition of the transport, civil and industrial sectors.
-Giulia currently works for ECCO as a researcher on the industry decarbonization programme.

 Pubblicazioni di Giulia Novati